cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 function AfterUnbondingInitiated(opId: uint64) {
-  // get the IDs of all consumer chains registered with this provider chain chainIds = chainToClient.Keys()
+  // get the IDs of all consumer chains registered with this provider chain chainIds = chainToClient.Keys() if len(chainIds) > 0 {
     // create and store a new unbonding operation unbondingOps[opId] = UnbondingOperation{
       id: opId,
       unbondingChainIds: chainIds
     }
     // add the unbonding operation id to vscToUnbondingOps foreach chainId in chainIds {
       vscToUnbondingOps[(chainId, vscId)].Append(opId)
     }

     // ask the Staking module to wait for this operation
     // to reach maturity on the consumer chains stakingKeeper.PutUnbondingOnHold(opId)
+  }
 }
 ```
 - **Caller**